Leitrim native celebrates 101st birthday in USA

 In the 1970s, daughters, Vera and Bridie, moved their respective families to Phoenix, Arizona and Mary and Pat followed suit.

-Most of her ten grandchildren and 18 great grandchildren were also present at her birthday and a fun time was had by all.
+Most of her ten grandchildren and 18 great grandchildren were also present and a fun time was had by all.

-Also read: Leitrim Mammy Diaries: Alexa put the kids to bed and stick on the kettle

 Leave your comment